6 Tips for Thriving at Parties, Holidays, and Special Events for Mast Cell Activation Syndrome and Histamine Intolerance

 If you feel you must have a drink, you can mix sparkling water with a light splash of a lower histamine spirit.
 These alcohols will be your best bet:

-- Top shelf, unflavored Gin like Hendricks or Tanqueray
+• Gin – Top shelf, unflavored gin like Hendricks or Tanqueray

 For a mixer, consider sparkling water, stevia, and a little 100% pomegranate or cranberry juice.

-Tip #4: Watch the Leftover High Histamine Trap!
+Tip #4: Watch Out for the Leftover High Histamine Trap

 Leftovers = high histamine.
-The longer something has sat out of the counter or in the fridge means exponentially increasing bacterial levels.
-These bacteria produce histamine.
+The longer something sits out on the counter, or in the fridge, the higher the exponentially increasing bacterial levels.
+And these bacteria produce histamine.

-Especially be careful of foods at parties.
-The host may have prepared foods a day or two in advance.
+Be especially careful with food at parties.
+The host may have made dishes a day or two in advance.
 And party food often sits out for a few hours.

 Both of these cause bacteria levels to rise.
 And those bacteria produce a lot of histamine.